ghga-de/sandbox-storage/README.md

+**Depreciation Note:
+Please note, this repo was part of an implementation study and is not longer maintained.
+Please do not use for production.**

+---

 # Sandbox-Storage - a DRS-compliant service for delivering files from S3

 This service implements the GA4GH DRS, while providing the option to serve files from localstack S3.